 Charter is one of the largest providers of cable services in the United States with approximately 5.9 million residential and commercial customers at December 31, 2013, offering a variety of entertainment, information and communications solutions to residential and commercial customers, including traditional cable video programming, Internet services, and voice services, as well as advanced video services such as OnDemandTM, HD television and DVR service.
 Charter also sells local advertising on cable networks and provides fiber connectivity to cellular towers.
 Its infrastructure consists of a hybrid of fiber and coaxial cable plant with approximately 12.8 million estimated passings, with 97% at 550 MHz or greater and 98% of plant miles two-way active.
 A national IP infrastructure interconnects Charter markets.
 Liberty acquired its interest in Charter on May 1, 2013.
 At December 31, 2013, Liberty beneficially owned approximately 26.9 million shares of and 1.1 million warrants to purchase shares of Charter common stock.
 The owned shares represent an approximate 25% ownership interest in the issued and outstanding shares and a beneficial ownership interest (including warrants on an as if converted basis) of 26% as of December 31, 2013.
 Under the Charter Stockholders Agreement, Liberty had (prior to the Spin-Off) and we currently have the right to nominate four directors to the Charter board of directors, subject to certain exclusions and requirements.
-We also have the right to cause one of our nominees to serve on the nominating and corporate governance, audit and compensation and benefits committees.
+We also have the right to cause one of our nominees to serve on the nominating and corporate governance, audit and compensation and benefits committees of the board, provided they meet the independence and other qualifications for membership on those committees.
 For additional information regarding this agreement (including certain termination rights), see "Certain Relationships and Related Party Transactions-Charter Stockholders Agreement, As Amended."